JonathanUhler/Plant-Tracker/DOCUMENTATION.md

 Response : "RES_plantSensorData" // A response that is attached to a message with plant data.
 This response follows the request "REQ_plantData."
 The payload includes the data for all plants or a single specified plant

-Request	: "REQ_plantInfoOnStartup" // Requests information such as the number of plants, plant names, etc. when the iOS app first connects
+Request	: "REQ_numPlants" // Asks for the number of plants the user has

-Response : "RES_plantInfoOnStartup" // Gives some basic infomation about the plants (no sensor information) to the iOS client
+Response : "RES_numPlants" // Returns the number of plants the user has

+Request : "REQ_plantInfoOnStatup" // Asks the server for information about each plant, such as name, sensor IDs, etc

+Response : "RES_plantInfoOnStartup" // Returns information about a particular plant

-Request : "REQ_addNewPlant" // Add a new plant with its name and sensor ID information
+Request : "REQ_addNewPlant" // Add a new plant with its name and sensor information
 ```